plavpixel/packages/README.md

-Void packages repo maintained by the unofficial void linux community.
+Void packages repo maintained by the unofficial Void Linux Community.

+Packages added by [plavpixel](https://github.com/plavpixel/) in this repo fork:
+- legcord
+- limine-entry-tool
+- linux-cachyos (unfinished)
+- svc

+Each package is its own branch, everyone is encouraged to review my templates and open issues/PRs fixing them.

 You can use this repo in two ways, either localy or remotely.